 So you've fried your hair.
-You got a little crazy with the curling iron, you stayed out in the sun for days on end or your colorist went overboard dying your black hair platinum.
-Maybe you put a perm atop a coloring job and fried your hair that way.
-In any case, if your hair feels like straw, it's fried.
-But the good news is: there's relief.
+You got a little crazy with the curling iron, you stayed out in the sun for days on end, or maybe your colorist went overboard dying your black hair platinum.
+In any case, even if your hair feels like straw, the good news is: There's relief.

 Deep conditioner is your new best friend, well, at least in your haircare routine.
 Look for a product that contains keratin and is labeled for dry, damaged hair.
 Run product throughout hair and leave on for several minutes.
-The product will absorb into your hair shaft and soften your hay-like strands.
+The product will absorb into your hair shaft and help soften hay-like strands.
 Take your shower conditioning a step further by placing a plastic cap on and letting the steam do its thing.

-The time it takes: about 10 minutes, not including the shower.
-We suggest deep conditioning twice a week the first couple weeks, then continue once a week.
+We suggest deep conditioning twice a week for the first couple of weeks, then continuing once a week.

-For this fix, you need a conditioner with cetyl alcohol, according to colorist Robert Ramos in InStyle Magazine.
-"It's an ultrarich fatty acid that helps hair retain moisture," says Ramos.
-A great conditioner is Kerastase Masquintense.
-Comb conditioner through hair then blast it with a hair dryer for 15 minutes.
-Rinse.
+For this fix, you need a conditioner with cetyl alcohol, according to Robert Ramos in InStyle.
+"It's an ultra rich fatty acid that helps hair retain moisture," says Ramos.
+A great conditioner is Kerastase Masquintense ($56).
+Comb conditioner through hair, then blast it with a hair-dryer for 15 minutes before rinsing.

-We love this recipe shared by celebrity stylist Chris McMillan outlined in Allure magazine.
-(You may know McMillan as Jennifer Aniston's hairstylist).
+We love this recipe shared by celebrity stylist Chris McMillan outlined in Allure.
+(You may know McMillan as Jennifer Aniston's hairstylist):

-- Step 1: Mix in a bowl 2 tablespoons each of rinse-out conditioner, a leave-in conditioner, a deep conditioner and a hair mask.
+- Step 1: Mix in a bowl 2 tablespoons of a rinse-out conditioner, a leave-in conditioner, a deep conditioner, and a hair mask.

 - Step 2: Comb the mixture through clean, damp hair making sure to focus most of the product on mid-shaft down to the ends.